11 Things About Lung Cancer Doctors Wish You Knew

 There are things every homeowner should know about radon testing.
 “Radon, a colorless and odorless gas present in soil and fairly common in the United States, is the second leading cause of lung cancer,” Dr. Sands says.
 When radon becomes trapped in enclosed spaces such as the low floors of homes and basements, it can cause radon levels to increase to unhealthy amounts.
 “It is important to test radon levels, and kits are available at hardware stores and often through state departments of public health,” Dr. Sands says.

 Other surprising causes of lung cancer

 “Radiation exposure—environmental or occupational; asbestos; chronic inflammatory lung disease like bronchiectasis or chronic bronchitis; environmental exposures including pollution and dust” can all lead to lung cancer, Dr. Park says.
 “Wear protective respiratory gear if engaged in an occupation where respiratory exposure to particulate matter is high.”
 In addition, there may be a genetic element to lung cancer, but that probably doesn’t come into play unless you actually smoke, Dr. Sands says.
-Be sure to check out if wildfires increase your risk of lung cancer.

 Early lung cancer symptoms are rare